-Residential treatment center is an inpatient treatment facility where the patient resides in a modified community environment and follows a comprehensive medical treatment regimen for treatment and rehabilitation of a mental health condition or substance abuse.
-The facility must be licensed to provide psychiatric treatment of mental health conditions or substance abuse according to state and local laws and requires a minimum of one physician visit per week in the facility.
+Residential treatment center is an inpatient facility that treats mental health or substance use disorder conditions.
+The facility must be licensed as a treatment center pursuant to state and local laws.
 The facility must be fully accredited by The Joint Commission (TJC), the Commission on Accreditation of Rehabilitation Facilities (CARF), the National Integrated Accreditation for Healthcare Organizations (NIAHO), or the Council on Accreditation (COA).